Record office policies and deposits

 Rights and responsibilities

-North Yorkshire County Record Office recognises the rights of volunteers to:
+We recognise the rights of volunteers to:

-• have a clear understanding of what is expected of them and to receive any necessary training;
+• have a clear understanding of what is expected of them and to receive any necessary training

-• have specified lines of supervision and support;
+• have specified lines of supervision and support

-• be given clear information about the Record Office, including its health and safety procedures;
+• be given clear information about the record office, including its health and safety procedures

-• work in safe working conditions;
+• have safe working conditions

-• raise any problems or grievances and have them properly considered;
+• raise any problems or grievances and have them properly considered

-• ask for a reference; and
+• ask for a reference

-• withdraw from volunteer working.
+• withdraw from their volunteer role

 Relationship with paid staff